piyush-98/piyush-98.github.io/_posts/2018-11-26-windows-productivity-max.md

 - Search for `Cobalt 2` in the search bar and install it.

 - Enable the theme, Press `Ctrl-Shift-P` to open the command omnibox, search `Theme`, select it, and select your choice of theme (or Cobalt 2) from the list of themes.

+**Gitlens**
+VSCode already has a great git interface, GitLens is an extension which makes it even better allowing you to checkout remote branches and commits and more.

+- In the `Extensions` tab, Search `GitLens`.

+- Install it and enable it.

+- ??

+- Profit.

 - **Workspaces Good.**